10 Royal Marines’ stories

-The Royal Marines Museum depicts the history of the Royal Marines from 1664 through to present day.
-Personal stories of wars, battles and events of great significance, make the history of the Royal Marines come to life.
+At the heart of the new Royal Marines Museum will be the history of the Royal Marines from 1664 through to present day.
+Personal stories of wars, battles and events of great significance, will make the history of the Royal Marines come to life.

 The Curators at the Museum collect and display contemporary material so that the story of our history is told up to the present day, allowing visitors to appreciate the extraordinary acts of heroism and bravery of Royal Marines deployed around the world today.

 Best Foot Forward: the Story Of CSgt Issac Peppin (Pippin)

 Issac Peppin continued to be a well known character in the Royal Marines long after he completed his 22 years service.
 In 1902, aged 70, he walked the South Coast of Britain to witness the Coronation of King Edward VII, stopping on route at the Royal Marines divisions.
 Starting from his home town Plymouth, he visited Royal Marines at Gosport, Portsmouth, Chatham and Walmer.
 It isn't known whether he walked all the way back to Plymouth after he'd finished!

 He spent over 16 years at sea during his 22 years as a Marine.
 He earned a Baltic Medal serving aboard ship during the Crimean War.
 He also received a Long Service Good Conduct Medal and a Meritorious Service Medal.

 In 1811, Royal Navy and Royal Marines tensions over status and power came to a head during a disagreement about battle rewards after the 'Defence of Anholt'.

 Governor of the Anholt Garrison Captain Maurice RN wrote up the actions of the Defence of Anholt, downplaying the efforts of the Royal Marines officers and garrison, and instead focussed on the achievements of the Royal Navy frigates, petitioning for their officers' promotion.